nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 I have exactly one vest and included the header because where would athleisure be today without the Han Solo look?
 Grab your white long sleeve, vest, black leggings, and simple trainers and you're good to go to Starbucks.

+### Sets

+I'm kind of getting into matching sets.
+I'm not sure why.
+Maybe it reminds me of wearing Garanimals as a kid.

 ### Shoes

 Shoes are usually where I start because they're my favorite.
 I love unusual-looking sneakers with vibrant colors.
 You can express yourself so fully with an awesome pair of kicks.